amilakanishka/ECommerce-Product-Recommender-Using-Machine-Learning/README.md

 The repository contains the following folders:
 Data folder which contains the ETL reference data loading and webscraping solution Jupyter Notebook.
 Presentation folder contains the powerpoint presentation.
-Folders containing Machine Learning notebooks and outputs
+Folders containing Machine Learning notebooks and outputs:
+- ML creation, evaluation and EDA in folder 'ML Colab Notebook'.
+Filename: iowa_liquor_model_C
+- 2 final machine learning models saved in folders: 'drinkupiowa-C' for collaborative filtering model and 'drinkupiowa-C-popular' for popularity model

 Flask application related files in the main folder.
 - app.py is the flask app which renders the data from the database